quickandsmart/tetris-opener-classifier/README.md

 ## Project Description

-The Project is meant to be a classification model for different tetris openers.
+This project is meant to be a classification model for different tetris openers.
 I had to manually collect all the openers I planned on using, trying to add a good variety by including the openers being built on different games.
 I created, trained, and tested a convolutional neural network(CNN) to classify each of the openers.
 I then grabbed said model and created a python flask server to host the model and a website where you can easily classify openers.

 ## Overview of Tetris Openers and Dataset